 - Demand-driven autoscaling

 - Health checking at scale

 Istio provides a control plane to secure, connect, and monitor microservices.
 It has three components: Pilot for traffic management, Mixer for observability and Istio Security for service-to-service security.

 Traffic Director delivers a Google Cloud-managed Pilot along with additional capabilities such as global load balancing and centralized health checking.
 However, note that Traffic Director cannot be configured using Istio APIs; you can use GCP APIs for configuration.
 Both Traffic Director and Pilot use open standard APIs (xDS v2) to communicate with sidecar proxies.

 Traffic Director delivers global load balancing for your internal microservices with sidecar proxies.
 You can deploy internal microservices (sidecar proxy-based) with instances in multiple regions.
 Traffic Director provides health, routing, and backend information to the sidecar proxies, enabling them to perform optimal traffic routing to application instances in multiple cloud regions for a service.

-In the following illustration, user traffic enters a GCP
+In the following illustration, user traffic enters a Google Cloud

 deployment through an external global load balancer.
 The external load balancer